erebe/wstunnel/README.md

           'socks5://[::1]:1212'            =>       listen locally with socks5 on port 1212 and forward dynamically requested tunnel
           'socks5://[::1]:1212?login=admin&password=admin' => listen locally with socks5 on port 1212 and only accept connection with login=admin and password=admin

+          'http://[::1]:1212'              =>       start a http proxy on port 1212 and forward dynamically requested tunnel 'http://[::1]:1212?login=admin&password=admin' => start a http proxy on port 1212 and only accept connection with login=admin and password=admin

           'tproxy+tcp://[::1]:1212'        =>       listen locally on tcp on port 1212 as a *transparent proxy* and forward dynamically requested tunnel
           'tproxy+udp://[::1]:1212?timeout_sec=10'  listen locally on udp on port 1212 as a *transparent proxy* and forward dynamically requested tunnel linux only and requires sudo/CAP_NET_ADMIN